Oussama-KIASSI/Data-science-best-practices/mlops.md

 3. **Standardize processes for model rollback**: Ensure the reliability of the overall ML system.
 4. **Maintain centralized model registry**: Store and manage trained models, along with associated metadata and performance metrics.
 5. **Continuous performance monitoring of deployed models**: Monitor accuracy, latency, and resource usage.
-6. **Implement alerting system**: Promptly detect anomalies or deviations in model behavior and trigger appropriate actions.
+6. **Implement an alerting system**: Promptly detect anomalies or deviations in model behavior and trigger appropriate actions.
 7. **Establish and review retraining mechanisms**: Based on predefined criteria such as data drift or performance degradation.
 8. **Employ techniques for model interpretability**: Comprehend and interpret the behavior and decisions of ML models for transparency and regulatory compliance.
 9. **Design robust model serving infrastructure**: Capable of handling increased traffic and scaling horizontally or vertically as required.